 - The very fact that The Joker has any capacity to do anything that he does, ever, breaks most common sense, but damn isn't he funny and scary for doing it.
 The song The Dark Knight Is Confused sums them up perfectly: The Joker's goons are schizos who are nevertheless dependable and self-sacrificing and for a guy who doesn't look like he had a plan, he musta organized these attacks on an evil day planner.

-- This trope is why, in A Nightmare on Elm Street (1984) and its sequels, villain Freddy Kreuger wears a red and green Christmas sweater.
+- This trope is why, in A Nightmare on Elm Street (1984) and its sequels, villain Freddy Krueger wears a red and green Christmas sweater.
 Wes Craven had read that those colors together tend to mess with viewers' eyesight, and produce a generally unsettling result.

 - Also, Freddy's glove.
 It isn't nearly as efficient as an axe, a machete, or hell, a gun would be as a way to murder people.
 But it hits the middle ground between Rule of Cool and Rule Of Scary quite nicely.
 Also, Freddy's glove was intended to be as much a torture device as a killing tool.
-In Freddy's Dead: The Final Nightmare you can see a variety of gloves in his basement, including one with what look like rusty nails for knuckles and one with straight razors attached to the tips.
+In Freddy's Dead: The Final Nightmare you can see a variety of gloves in his basement, including one with what looks like rusty nails for knuckles and one with straight razors attached to the tips.
 Also, he specifically killed young children.
 What would terrify a child more than that?
 And since Freddy exists in nightmares, nothing he does has to be practical and can be as terrifying as possible.
 Freddy is basically Rule of Scary incarnate.

 - To a lesser extent, this is true of most slasher movie villains.
 Halloween's Michael Myers uses a kitchen knife, while most of the murders in the Friday the 13th films are done with a machete and The Texas Chainsaw Massacre was committed with chainsaws (and sledgehammers, a surprising amount of the time), and there are other films with names like The Nailgun Massacre and The Driller Killer.
 Slashers use everyday, utilitarian objects as weapons because it's scarier than using a gun, even though a gun would be easier.
 This trope also covers their common powers of Offscreen Teleportation.